AitorRodriguez990/angular-testing-examples/README.md

 ### Install Dependencies

-'npm' is preconfigured `npm` to automatically run `bower` so we can simply do:
+`npm` is preconfigured to automatically run `bower`, so we can simply do:

 ```
 npm install